carpentries/instructor-development/mentoring-groups/mentoring-groups-onboarding.md

 | Review and contribute to Mentoring Resources | [Mentoring Resources](https://github.com/carpentries/mentoring/tree/master/mentoring-groups/resources)  |
 | Review Past Mentoring Showcase Presentations | [Past Mentoring Showcase Presentations](https://drive.google.com/drive/folders/1Gybuvqa-Srwlz99Go5n5vfBvJ8V8lJcM)  |

+# Guidelines for Certificates

+## Mentors
+- Attend a mentoring onboarding session.
+- Attend regular meetings with your mentees.
+- Attend the virtual showcase.
+- Attend the power check-in.
+- Complete the post-program survey.

+## Mentees
+- Attend at least two mentoring meetings.
+- Attend the virtual showcase.
+- Complete the post-program survey.
 ____________________________________________________________________________
 ### Updates
 + On July 18, 2018, Kari L. Jordan revised the mentor and mentee applications such that they select their timezone **and** timeslots when they are available to meet.
 This approach will be used for the next round of mentoring so that it's easier to schedule meeting times.